-The following table sets forth information concerning the option-based and share-based awards granted to the Company's directors that were outstanding as of December 31, 2023.
+The following table sets forth information concerning the option-based and share-based awards granted to the Company's directors that were outstanding as of December 31, 2024.

-Option-b ased Awards Share-based Awards
+Option-based Awards Share-based Awards

-Name Number of Securities Underlying Unexercised Options (#) Option Exercise Price Option Expiration Date Value of Unexercised in-the-Money Options Number of Company Shares or Units of Company Shares That Have Not Vested (#) Market or Payout Value of Share- Based Awards That Have Not Vested (1) Market or Payout Value of Vested Share-Based Awards Not Paid Out or Distributed
+Name Number of Securities Underlying Unexercised Options (#) Option Exercise Price Option Expiration Date Value of Unexercised in-the-Money Options Number of Company Shares or Units of Company Shares That Have Not Vested (#) Market or Payout Value of Share-Based Awards That Have Not Vested (1) Market or Payout Value of Vested Share-Based Awards Not Paid Out or Distributed

-Jamie Mendola - -
+Jamie Mendola (2)

-Humble Lukanga - - - - -
+Humble Lukanga - - - -

-Jocelyn Rosenwald - - - - - - -
+Jocelyn Rosenwald - -

-George Raveling - - -
+George Raveling - - - - -

-Yelena Katchko (2) - - -
+Yelena Katchko - - - -

-John Perez (3) - - -
+John Perez (3) - - - -

-Hector De La Torre (4) - -
+Hector De La Torre (4) - - -

-Bob Hoban (5)
+John Nichols Jr. (5) -

-- Market value of unvested share-based awards and vested but undistributed share-based awards calculated based on the closing share price of the Equity Shares on Cboe Canada on December 31, 2023 of \$4.72. - (2) Ms. Katchko was appointed Director on November 7, 2023. - (3) Mr. Perez was appointed Director on October 31, 2023 and resigned as Director on February 8, 2024. - (4) Mr. De La Torre resigned as Director on July 13, 2023. - (5) Mr. Hoban resigned as Director on October 31, 2023.
+(1) Market value of unvested share-based awards and vested but undistributed share-based awards calculated based on the closing share price of the Equity Shares on Cboe Canada on December 31, 2024 of \$5.79

+(2) Mr. Mendola resigned as a director of the Board on June 6, 2024.

+(3) Mr. Perez resigned as a director of the Board on February 8, 2024.

+(4) Mr. De La Torre was appointed as a director of the Board on July 15, 2024.

+(5) Mr. Nichols was appointed as a director of the Board on May 20, 2024.